SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 ```

 ## Analyzing
-First, activate the scanner in your build.
-For Gradle 2.1+, in `build.gradle`:
+First, include the scanner in your build in `build.gradle`:

 ```
 plugins {
-  id "org.sonarqube" version "2.7"
+  id "org.sonarqube" version "3.0"
 }
 ```

 More details on https://plugins.gradle.org/plugin/org.sonarqube

 Assuming a local SonarQube server with out-of-the-box settings is up and running, no further configuration is required.